 Applying for an Administrative License Revocation (“ALR”) hearing is an important step in defending against a Driving While Intoxicated (“DWI”) case in Texas.
 Unfortunately, many people miss their chance to get an ALR because they miss the deadline to apply (15 days from the date of arrest) or provide DPS with the wrong information.
-This guide is designed for those accused of DWI who need to request the ALR without the help of a lawyer, or pro se.
+This guide is designed for those accused of DWI who need to request the ALR without the help of a San Antonio DUI lawyer, or pro se.

 Step 1: Gathering Your Information

 DWI arrestees are supposed to be provided with certain paperwork that contains all the information needed for an ALR request.
 The best piece of paperwork to use is the DIC-25, titled “NOTICE OF SUSPENSION, TEMPORARY DRIVING PERMIT.”
 This document contains everything you need to request a license hearing, including some instructions on how to make your request to fight your license suspension.
 It is a form created by Texas DPS for use by law enforcement all over Texas.
 They are required to give you a DIC-25 if they confiscate your license during a DWI arrest.

 Unfortunately, not everyone arrested for DWI has the DIC-25.
 Sometimes officers forget to give it to clients and sometimes clients lose it.
 You also may not receive it if you don’t have a valid driver’s license at the time of your arrest.
 Whatever the reason, you need to make sure you have all of the information required by Texas DPS to grant you a license revocation hearing.

 The other places you can find this information include the police report (call the agency, sheriff’s office, or police department that arrested you), the place you were booked (magistrate’s office, justice of the peace, etc.), other paperwork you may have been provided (booking info, DIC-23 or DIC-24, etc.), and your own recollection.

 - Your Full Name